maziac/dezogif/documentation/AsynchronousBreak.md

 overwrites whatever was there.
 If the list is your own, this is entirely under your control: restart it, with the two instructions in it, and the break comes back.
-If you were relying on the debugger's, the cure is a fresh debug session or the "C" key off and on again.
+If you were relying on the debugger's, the cure is a fresh debug session or the "A" key off and on again.

 **5. While anything is using config mode.** Config mode suppresses every Multiface NMI while it is active (`zxnext.vhd:2102-2105`).
 It is normally a